jonahburke559/Volleyball_Ladder/README.md

 ### User Roles and Authentication:
 Employees can sign up and log in with their corporate credentials.
-Different user roles such as players, team captains, and administrators are defined.
+Different user roles such as players, team captains, and refs are defined.

 ### Team Management:
 Users can create teams or join existing ones.
 Captains have additional privileges such as managing team rosters and accepting new members.

 ### Court Scheduling:
-Administrators can schedule volleyball court reservations based on availability and demand.
-Users can view available time slots and reserve courts for their teams.
+Captains can view available time slots and reserve courts based on availability and demand for their teams.

 ### Matchmaking:
 The system facilitates matchmaking between teams of similar skill levels.
-Automatic pairing based on team rankings and ladder positions.
+List of available to challenge teams based on team rankings and ladder positions.

 ### Event Management:
-Users can view upcoming events, including matches, practice sessions, and tournaments.
-Event details, including time, location, and participating teams, are displayed.
+Users can view upcoming events details, including time, location, and participating teams, are displayed.

 ### Leaderboard and Rankings:
 A dynamic leaderboard displays team rankings based on ladder performance.